Principal Investigator Eligibility

 What Appointments Require the Submission of the "Eligibility to Submit Proposals" form?

-Anyone who wishes to serve as Principal Investigator, UCR Co-Principal Investigator, UC Co-Principal Investigator or Non-UCR Co-Principal Investigator, as defined in UCR Research Policy 527-003, but does not meet the eligibility criteria described above and set forth in Policy 527-003, should submit a "Request for Exception to Policy Regarding PI Eligibility" form along with a biosketch (in a single combined Adobe pdf) to the Research and Economic Development Office via the Enterprise Access Control System (EACS).
+Anyone who wishes to serve as Principal Investigator, UCR Co-Principal Investigator, UC Co-Principal Investigator or Non-UCR Co-Principal Investigator, as defined in UCR Research Policy 527-003, but does not meet the eligibility criteria described above and set forth in Policy 527-003, should complete and route the new "Request for Exception to Policy Regarding PI Eligibility" Kuali Build form along with a biosketch.
 Examples of individuals who would need to submit a request for exception include:

 - Academics with visiting appointments